yanakc/syllabus-site-lucretia/README.md

 <img src='img/Lotto_Man.jpg' width='300'>

-_Portrait of a Man, possibly Girolamo Rosati, Lorenzo Lotto, 1533-34, oil on canvas, 135.9 x 128 x 8.6 cm, Cleveland Museum of Art_
+_Portrait of a Man, possibly Girolamo Rosati,
+Lorenzo Lotto, 1533-34, oil on canvas,
+135.9 x 128 x 8.6 cm, Cleveland Museum of Art_

-_"a provocative, confrontational stare and a vigorous, sweeping gesture, at the time more characteristic of a man than of a woman."_
+_“a provocative, confrontational stare and a vigorous, sweeping gesture, at the time more characteristic of a man than of a woman.”_

 Sheard, Wendy Stedman.
 The Portraits.
 In Brown, Humfrey, and Lucco, Lorenzo Lotto, 43-5 1.